praxharrr/legalsaathi/README.md

 `GROQ_API_KEY`, `GEMINI_API_KEY`.
 Scripts also need
 `SUPABASE_SERVICE_ROLE_KEY`.

-## Known limits
+## Also here

-- **Tenancy is state law.** Deposits, eviction, and rent control live in state acts; only central statutes are indexed.
-This is the one eval case that still fails — the model picks a different forum on different runs, which is honest uncertainty rather than something worth special-casing away.
+- **Rights library** at `/rights` — four guides plus a triage widget for people who don't know which area their problem falls under
-- **Procedure isn't grounded.** Portal names, helplines, and fees come from the model, not the corpus.
-Handled by pinning known-current facts in the prompt — e.g. E-Jagriti replaced e-Daakhil in Jan 2025, which most guides online still get wrong.
+- **Helplines** at `/help` — verified against government sources, including the fact that E-Jagriti replaced the e-Daakhil portal in January 2025, which most guides online still get wrong
-- **Free-tier embedding limits** cap the corpus refresh at 1,000 sections/day.
+- **Case files** at `/dashboard` — every conversation saved, titled by the model, exportable as a PDF with the cited sections attached

 ## Not a lawyer